theiostream/theos-ref/2_1_1_4_1_DEFAULT_SCHEMATA.md

 This document pertains to:

-* Schemas available for use in the default Theos installation.
+* Schemas available for use in the default Theos installation, with the `SCHEMA` variable.

-(if more schemas come in the future we may have to split this in sections)

 ###### debug

-[describe it here]
+Controls compilation of debug symbols and stripping.
+When enabled, `--DDEBUG -ggdb` compiler flags are added, `-ggdb` linker flags are added, and optimization is disabled.
+Additionally, `+debug` is added to the output package name.